 8.2 For the avoidance of doubt, a settlement agreement may take the form of an electronic record, and be signed by electronic signature.

 8.3 Where any settlement agreement has been reached, the mediator shall promptly notify SIMC of the same, and provide SIMC with a copy of such agreement.

 8.4 A settlement agreement may be recorded substantially in the format set out in Appendix C.

-9.1 Subject to any agreement between the parties and any applicable law:
+9.1 Subject to any agreement between the parties, the Singapore Mediation Act 2017, and other any applicable law:

 - a.
 The mediation shall be private and confidential; and